 Since the adoption of the last RTP/SCS, SCAG is analyzing observed vehicle miles traveled (VMT) data for the year 2020 from the Highway Performance Monitoring System (HPMS).
-SCAG will use the observed VMT 2020 data to report on actual GHG reductions in relation to the 8 percent 2020 target.
+HPMS data shows that total VMT for SCAG region in 2020 is 10.9% lower than in 2019.
+SCAG will use the 2020 observed VMT data to report on actual GHG reductions in relation to the CARB-adopted 8 percent 2020 target.
+SCAG plans to use validated year 2019 (base year) model to calculate GHG emission rate per VMT and apply the rate to estimate per capita GHG emissions reduction for 2020.

 Note: The observed 2020 GHG reductions will be added here when the analysis in complete.